smiirl/smiirl-custom-samples/samples/php/clock/README.md

     - Change its options to `JSON URL`.
     - Set the url to the one exposed in step 1.
     - Save your settings.

-If you want to have (or skip) the separator between hours and minutes, edit the last line.